Chapter 5: The Complete Musical Instruments of the MOTIF Series - Yamaha USA

 Image of MOTIF catalog

-In addition to wide ranging improvements in software, the MOTIF also featured hardware with specifications that differed markedly from those of the Yamaha synths that had gone before.
-For a start, all of the instruments in this series had the same tone generation functionality, regardless of keyboard length.
+In addition to wide ranging improvements in software, the MOTIF also featured hardware with specifications that were markedly different from those of previous Yamaha synths.
+For a start, all the instruments in this series had the same tone generation functionality, regardless of keyboard length.
 Prior to this, the number of keys making up a synth's keyboard, its body dimensions, and its feature lineup usually depended on whether it was intended for professionals, stage use, or beginners.
-However, the 61-, 76-, and 88-key variations of the MOTIF synths were all equipped with exactly the same tone generation functionality.
+However, the 61-, 76-, and 88-key variations of the MOTIF synths were equipped with exactly the same tone generation functionality.
 The keyboard from the 88-key model had a slightly different mechanical design, but there was no difference at all between the three variations in terms of the number of dials and voices.
-If, for example, you owned a 61-key MOTIF but would need to play a 76- or 88-key model from a rehearsal or recording studio or rented to bring on tour, this innovative approach meant that you could do so in complete confidence and without anything seeming unfamiliar.
-This advantage was further enhanced by the inclusion of a flash memory slot, allowing voices and sequence data to be stored on memory cards.
-With all required data stored on a single card, therefore, you could easily recreate your preferred playing environment on any MOTIF anywhere in the world.
+This was highly convenient for musicians who, for example, owned a 61-key MOTIF, yet used a 76- or 88-key model for rehearsal or recording.
+They could go from one model to the next in complete confidence, without anything seeming unfamiliar.
+This advantage was further enhanced with the inclusion of a flash memory slot, allowing voices and sequence data to be stored on memory cards.
+With all required data stored on a single card, you could easily recreate your preferred playing environment on any MOTIF, anywhere in the world.

 Meanwhile, faders and dials ergonomically arranged at the left of the top panel could be used for real-time control of the MOTIF's voices and arps as well as DAW software running on a PC.
-Elegantly achieving our goal of computer integration, these features allowed the MOTIF synth to be built into the heart of a computer-based production system connected via USB or MIDI cables.
+By seamlessly integrating with computers, these features positioned the MOTIF synth at the core of any computer-based production system, effortlessly connecting via USB or MIDI cables.

 Yet the MOTIF also packed in many more features that were critical to a professional workstation synthesizer.
-For example, the sampling libraries that had become standard tools among the professional producers of the day could be imported, and the instrument also supported digital output for direct digital connection to studio equipment.
-In addition, the instrument's physical design and colors looked great on stage.
-From this perspective also, the MOTIF Series incorporated far more feedback from the market than was reflected in our three original goals.
+For example, the MOTIF could easily import sampling libraries that had become standard tools among the professional producers of the day.
+The instrument also supported digital output for direct digital connection to studio equipment.
+In addition, the physical design and colors of the MOTIF looked great on stage.
+From this perspective, the MOTIF series went far above and beyond our three original goals.

-Offering so much to the musician, it comes as no surprise that the MOTIF Series was released to great acclaim.
-In terms of sound quality, frequent improvements made to the built-in waveforms primarily used as the basis of backing patterns meant that sounds like the electric piano, bass, and electric guitar were singled out for particular praise.
-The quality of the instrument's built-in audio effects was also recognized right away, and the MOTIF quickly found itself a permanent feature in many professional recording venues.
-Meanwhile, the ISS made it possible for music production techniques focused on drum sampling to be applied with ease, and methods previously available to only a small number of dance music producers could now also be used by pop-music artists.
+Offering so much to the musician, it comes as no surprise that the MOTIF series was released to great acclaim.
+In terms of sound quality, ongoing improvements to the built-in waveforms – particularly those that sounded like backing instruments such as the electric piano, bass, and electric guitar – earned high praise.
+The quality of the instrument's built-in audio effects also received recognition, and MOTIF quickly became a permanent resident in many professional recording venues.
+Meanwhile, the ISS enabled seamless application of drum sampling techniques, allowing music production methods once limited to a select group of dance music producers to become accessible to other genres of artists as well.
 Given that the hip-hop sound started to make inroads into the US charts only after the MOTIF was introduced, this family of synths clearly had a major impact on the music scene of the day.

 Further Evolution to Mega Voices